Trust-Ayeni/Hacking-and-Patching/README.md

 # LINUX GUIDE
 ## Hacking-and-Patching
 The fundamentals of computer and network security specializations.
 Hacking and patching, it is a short course title, but it says it all.
-This repository explains how to hack devices with command injection vulnerability.
+This repository explains how to hack devices ethically (for you ofcourse).

 # 1. SCRCPY MODULE
 Using the scrcpy module is quite easy but still brainstorming on it additional functions